swiftlang/swift-evolution/Proposal.md

 * _October 24, 2019:_ Renamed the `move(...)` methods to `gather(...)` for multiple-range moves and `shift(from:toJustBefore:)` for single-range and single-element moves to better reflect their behavior, and removed the `move(from:to:)` method.
 Added `elements(within:)` method for getting the individual index values in a `RangeSet` when the `Bound` type isn't integer-strideable.
 * _October 31, 2019:_ Removed `SetAlgebra` conformance and the `Elements` collection view, as `RangeSet` can't guarantee correct semantics for individual index operations without the parent collection.
 Renamed `elements(within:)` to `individualIndices(within:)`.
 Deferred the rotating and partitioning methods to a future pitch.
+* _November 6, 2019:_ Removed the `individualIndices(within:)` method.
+Simplified argument labels for the `shift` and `gather` methods.
+Revised the proposal to make the relation between individual indices and the ranges in a range set more clear, among other things.
+Renamed `IndexingCollection` to `DiscontiguousSlice`, and made it its own slice type.

 ## Introduction

-We can use a range to address a single range of consecutive elements in a collection, but the standard library doesn't currently provide a way to access discontiguous elements.
-This proposes the addition of a `RangeSet` type that can store the location of any number of collections indices, along with collection operations that let us use a range set to access or modify the collection.
+We can use a `Range<Index>` to refer to a group of consecutive positions in a collection, but the standard library doesn't currently provide a way to refer to discontiguous positions in an arbitrary collection.
+I propose the addition of a `RangeSet` type that can store any number of positions, along with collection algorithms that operate on those positions.

 ## Motivation

-There are many uses for tracking multiple elements in a collection, such as maintaining the selection in a list of items, or refining a filter or search result set after getting more input.
+There are varied uses for tracking multiple elements in a collection, such as maintaining the selection in a list of items, or refining a filter or search result set after getting more input from a user.

 The Foundation data type most suited for this purpose, `IndexSet`, uses integers only, which limits its usefulness to arrays and other random-access collection types.
-The standard library is missing a collection that can efficiently store any number of indices, and is missing the operations that you might want to perform with such a collection of indices.
+The standard library is missing a collection that can efficiently store ranges of indices, and is missing the operations that you might want to perform with such a collection.
 These operations themselves can be challenging to implement correctly, and have performance traps as well — see last year's [Embracing Algorithms](https://developer.apple.com/videos/wwdc/2018/?id=223) WWDC talk for a demonstration.

 ## Proposed solution